Teams I’ve joined

 Root Inc, Director (Managing)

-As a people leader, I was responsible for a team of 5–7 designers, spanning email, web, social, campaign, and internal comms teams.
-Choosing where to go deep, and where to zoom out of each team's work was crucial to this role—as was taking chances on what individuals might need to grow and gain confidence.
-Realizing a direct report could learn more from another mentor, and moving them closer to that context was the boss move that we don’t always see is available to us.
+As a people leader, I was responsible for a team of 5–7 designers, spanning 5 squads.
+Assessing where to go deep, and where to be hands off was crucial to this role.
+Recognizing that a direct report can learn more from another mentor or a riskier role (then moving them closer to those things) was a constant strategic assessment.

 Notes on this role: